 Are you curious about minimalism and looking for the best minimalist books to read to learn more?
 But what comes to your mind when you think of minimalism?
 For some, the idea of a single chair in an otherwise empty room and a wardrobe with one pair of shoes.
 Others might think of it as a lifestyle that helps things not get too cluttered.

-There are articles, advice, minimalist books, and plenty of opinions about what it is and what it means to be a minimalist.
+There are articles, advice, minimalist books, books on decluttering, and plenty of opinions about what it is and what it means to be a minimalist.
 Many have benefited from this practice, and the idea of clearing out unnecessary things and creating a simpler life appeals to most of us on some level.

 There's no doubt that we could all benefit from owning less.
 Our stuff costs us more than we think it does.
 In fact, Alexander Harris of Spare Foot found that it costs nearly $90 a month to rent a storage space on average.

 If that's not enough, the amount of stuff we have in our homes can affect how stressed we feel.

 With all that in mind, it's definitely time to learn more about this minimalism thing.
 It has gained popularity lately, and with good reason.

 We can all benefit from taking control of our possessions and determining what stays and what goes and minimalist books are a great place to start!
 Reading books on the topic will give you a way to do just that while also choosing what does and does not work for your lifestyle.

 But first, let's find out what a minimalist is and what the best minimalist books are.